 Here is how it works:

-1. Grab a copy of CleanMyMac X and launch it — here, you can get a version.
+1. Grab a copy of CleanMyMac X and open it — here, you can get a version.

-3. Press Scan and wait for a few seconds.
+3. Click Scan and wait for a few seconds.

-4. If anything suspicious is found, press Remove to get rid of it.
+4. If anything suspicious is found, click Remove to get rid of it.

 To activate the non-stop scan, allow the real-time monitor to run in the background.
-Go to CleanMyMac X menu > Preferences > Protection and check the box next to the feature.
+Go to CleanMyMac X menu > Settings > Protection and select the box next to the features named “Enable Malware monitor” and “Look for threats in the background”.

-SIP on the latest macOS has minor differences with the previous versions, but the basics of turning it on/off remain the same.
+SIP on the latest macOS has minor differences from the previous versions, but the basics of turning it on/off remain the same.
 Let’s see how to do that.

 Warning: